Upinel/localhost.direct/README.md

 ## Download
 https://aka.re/localhost
 > [!IMPORTANT]
-> Due to the Issue: https://github.com/Upinel/localhost.direct/issues/18, you might need to send email to get@localhost.direct to get the cert bundle.
+> Due to the Issue: https://github.com/Upinel/localhost.direct/issues/18, meanwhile you might need to send email to get@localhost.direct to get the cert bundle.
 Donater will have higher priority.
 Please support our new portal development.

 ## Password for cert file:
 **IWillNotPutKeyFileInPublicAccessiblePlace**

 ## Last update Log.
+- 2024-Noc-11 User keep leaking key, new policy need to apply before new portal unfortunately.
 - 2024-Nov-01 Short Term Cert Issue, Expire 30 Jan 2025
 - 2024-Apr-20 SSL Intermediate Chain update with the help of @mundry, Expire keep 15 May 2025
 - 2024-Apr-17 SSL Renewal, Expire 15 May 2025